 The court agreed with the defendant and dismissed the truck driver’s lawsuit.
 The court explained that in order for a negligence case to be submitted to a jury, the plaintiff must present some evidence of each of the claim’s elements.
 Here, the court explained, there was no evidence that the defendant breached a duty of care she owed to the plaintiff.
 The court rejected the plaintiff’s assertion that the defendant was negligent in not slowing down after seeing the parked cars on the side of the road.
 The court explained that the plaintiff presented no evidence that had the plaintiff slowed down, she would have been able to avoid the collision.
 The court indicated that the plaintiff needed to establish how long the bull was in the road.
 If, for example, the bull just jumped out in front of the defendant’s car, she would not be held liable regardless.
 However, if the bull was stationary at the time of the collision, the defendant may be liable.
 Here, there was no evidence at all indicating how long the bull had been present on the highway.
 As a result, the court explained, the plaintiff’s case should be dismissed.

 Have You Been Injured in a Maryland Truck Accident?

 If you or a loved one has recently been injured in a Maryland truck accident, you may be entitled to monetary compensation.
-The skilled Maryland personal injury and wrongful death lawyers at the law firm of Lebowitz & Mzhen, LLC have extensive experience assisting clients with a wide range of Maryland personal injury cases, including truck accidents.
+The skilled Maryland personal injury and wrongful death lawyers at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience assisting clients with a wide range of Maryland personal injury cases, including truck accidents.
 To learn more, call 410-654-3600 to schedule a free consultation with an attorney today.